Hxueit/Devil-Connection-Screenshot-Tool/README.md

   - And some more details
 - **Ending unlock conditions list**: Shows requirements for every ending at a glance (unachieved endings are highlighted)
 - **Save file viewer/editor**: Conveniently view and modify the contents of `DevilConnection_sf.sav`

+### 💾 Backup & Restore
+- Backup the entire `_storage` folder as a ZIP file and save locally.
+Restore at any time when needed

 ## Installation